astra-toolbox/astra-toolbox/README.md

 If you want to build the Octave interface instead of the Matlab interface, specify --enable-octave instead of --with-matlab=... .
 The Octave files will be installed into $HOME/astra/octave .
+On some Linux distributions building the Astra Octave interface will require the Octave development package to be installed (e.g., liboctave-dev on Ubuntu).

 NB: Each matlab version only supports a specific range of g++ versions.